Robadob/sdl_exp/README.md

   * `_color` - Vertex Color[Vec3/Vec4]
   * `_texCoords` - Texture Coordinates[Vec2/Vec3]

+### Optimus Support
+It's possible to force laptops with Optimus hybrid graphics to handle this application with the dedicated GPU by building with the preprocessor macro `FORCE_OPTIMUS`, this is disabled by default to better facilitate testing on Intel integrated.

 ### CUDA-GL interop

 The header `visualisation/util/cuda.cuh` provides functionality for allocating and freeing OpenGL texture buffers that can be accessed by CUDA.